Astronauts Look to Friday Spacewalk after Roll Out Solar Array Installation

-Category: Space Hits: 1Spacewalker Thomas Pesquet of ESA (European Space Agency) works to complete the installation of a roll out solar array on the International Space Station’s Port-6 truss structure.
+Category: Space Hits: 6Spacewalker Thomas Pesquet of ESA (European Space Agency) works to complete the installation of a roll out solar array on the International Space Station’s Port-6 truss structure.

 The International Space Station has a new solar array that was installed during Sunday’s spacewalk by Expedition 65 astronauts Shane Kimbrough and Thomas Pesquet.
 The duo will conduct a third spacewalk on Friday to install a second solar array.